Initial Screening Method (ISM) Testing

 - Pico-solar products (products with peak power rating of less than or equal to 10 W) and solar home system kits (products with a peak power rating of more than 10 W to 350 W) are tested according to the latest version of IEC/TS 62257-9-5.
 This and other key IEC documents for rural electrification are currently available at a discount for qualified stakeholders.

-Step 1: We recommend that you choose a test lab that is approved for ISM testing by Lighting Global.
-A list of test labs is available here and related policies are below.
+Step 1: Choose a test lab.
+We recommend that the chosen test lab be approved for ISM testing by Lighting Global.
+For more information, please review the list of approved test labs here and following related policies.

-Step 2: After choosing a lab, your company and the lab will enter into contract directly with the test lab.
-Sample shipments, payments and reporting are handled between you and the test lab.
+Step 2: After choosing a lab, your company and the lab will enter into a contract for testing.
+Note that sample shipments, payments and reporting are handled between your company and the chosen test lab.